prajinkhadka/prajinkhadka.github.io/_posts/2025-05-08-using-rust-in-java.md

 ## Example: Porting a Rust JSON Parser to Java

-Let's look at how we integrate Rust with Java using JNI.

 The basic structure is:

-1. Java calls the native method parseJson(String path)
+1. Java calls the native method `parseJson(String path)`
-2. Rust reads the file, parses the JSON, and returns a result string
+2. Rust reads the json file, parses the JSON, and returns.
 3. JNI serves as the bridge between them

 ##  Rust Code